-We face competition from companies with substantial financial, technical and marketing resources, which could limit our future revenues from the commercialization of CORLUX for the treatment of the psychotic features of PMD.
+We face competition from companies with substantial financial, technical and marketing resources, which could limit our future revenues from the commercialization of C-1073 for the treatment of PMD.

-If approved for commercial use, CORLUX as a treatment for PMD will compete with established treatments, including ECT and combination drug therapy.
+If approved for commercial use, C-1073 as a treatment for PMD will compete with established treatments, including ECT and combination drug therapy.
 While we are unaware of any other ongoing clinical trials, other companies may be developing new drug products to treat PMD.
 Our present and potential competitors include major pharmaceutical companies, as well as specialized pharmaceutical firms, universities and public and private research institutions.
 Moreover, we expect competition to intensify as technical advances are made.
-These competitors, either alone or with collaborative parties, may succeed with the development and commercialization of drug products that are superior to and more cost-effective than CORLUX.
-Many of our competitors and related private and public research and academic institutions have substantially greater experience, more financial resources and larger research and development staffs than we do.
-In addition, many of these competitors, either alone or together with their collaborative partners, have significantly greater experience than we do in developing drugs, obtaining regulatory approvals, manufacturing and commercializing products.
+These competitors, either alone or with collaborative parties, may succeed with the development and commercialization of drug products that are superior and more cost-effective than C-1073.
+Many of our competitors and related private and public research and academic institutions have substantially greater experience, financial resources and larger research and development staffs than we do.
+In addition, many of these competitors, either alone or together with their collaborative partners, have significantly greater experience than we do in developing drugs, obtaining regulatory approvals and manufacturing and marketing products.

-Accordingly, our present or potential competitors may succeed in developing drug products that are superior to CORLUX or render CORLUX obsolete or non-competitive.
-If we are unable to establish CORLUX as a superior and cost-effective treatment for PMD, or any future use, we may be unable to generate the revenues necessary to support our business.
+Accordingly, our present or potential competitors may succeed in developing drug products that are superior to C-1073 and render C-1073 obsolete or non-competitive.
+If we are unable to establish C-1073 as a superior and cost-effective treatment for PMD, or any future use, we may be unable to generate the revenues necessary to support our business.